7 Best Genesys Alternatives For 2026 To Boost Sales

 Pricing

-Avaya Experience Platform uses custom pricing that isn’t publicly listed.
+Avaya Infinity Platform uses custom pricing that isn’t publicly listed.
 Contact the company for a detailed quote based on your plan and usage needs.

 Summary insight

 Choose Avaya if you need deployment flexibility or want to maintain on-premises infrastructure while adding cloud capabilities.
-It works well for businesses with specific compliance requirements or existing Avaya systems.
+It works well for businesses with specific compliance requirements or existing Avaya systems looking to migrate from CC Elite to the newer Infinity Platform.

 Why we looked for Genesys alternatives